Geobrain/GameData/README.md

 # Universal date for game entities
 To exchange data between objects in a game session.
-Separate game logic and don't use channels for ECS
+Separate game logic and don't use channels.

 ## How to use
 Add new date